Freely-Given-org/Biblelator/Documentation/Installation.md

     On the right-hand side of the page are links to either:
         a.
 Download BibleOrgSys with Git (using either HTTPS or SSH (if you have a GitHub account).
             This method allows easier updating to future development versions.
         b.
-Download the current version BibleOrgSys as a ZIP file and unzip the file in the Biblelator folder Either way, you should end up with a new folder called BibleOrgSys inside your Biblelator folder from step #3.
+Without Git, download the current version BibleOrgSys as a ZIP file and unzip the file in the Biblelator folder Either way, you should end up with a new folder called BibleOrgSys inside your Biblelator folder from step #3.